tin2tin/GPT4BLENDER/README.md

 - On Windows: right-click on the icon and "Run as Administrator".
 - Download the add-on: https://github.com/tin2tin/gpt4blender/archive/refs/heads/main.zip
 - Install the add-on as usual in Blender.
+- In the add-on preferences click "Install Dependencies".